 Lumps or bumps which appear for no good reason.

 There are obviously lots of red patches, white patches, ulcers, lumps and bumps which are not at all something to be worried about.
 As a rough rule of thumb if the cause is traumatic [you have damaged yourself in some way] or infective, it will go away or at least start to look a lot better within 7-10 days.
 Add another week on for luck, if it’s still there after 3 weeks go and see your dentist or your GP.
-The dentist’s field of expertise is the mouth they are highly trained to spot signs of oral cancer and other worrying things, it is mandatory for your dentist to keep their training in oral cancer up to date in order to stay on the dental register [ kept by the General Dental Council GDC] and be allowed to practice.
+The dentist’s field of expertise is the mouth, they are highly trained to spot signs of oral cancer AT AN EARLY STAGE and other worrying things.
+It is mandatory for your dentist to keep their training in oral cancer up to date in order to stay on the dental register [ kept by the General Dental Council GDC] and be allowed to practice.

 There are a range of conditions which are known as PMDs [potentially malignant disorders].
 This means essentially that they are OK in themselves but they have the potential to turn into something nastier at a later date, which doesn’t necessarily mean they will but they should be kept a close eye on by your dentist.
 Lichen planus is probably the most common one which you may have heard of [affects 2% of the population in the UK].
 Your dentist will spot these.

 Go to your dentist regularly at the very least every 2 years preferably every year for the health of your teeth, for the health of your gums and for the health of your mouth in general.
 This applies even if you have full dentures.